apache/myfaces/README.md

 # Apache MyFaces Core

-Apache's implementation of the JavaServer Faces specification
+Apache's implementation of the JavaServer Faces (JSF) and Jakarta Faces specification

 ## Branches